AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The index's number of digits **must be less than 10**.
 * If the person is a student **with a scheduled lesson**, the command shows an error.
 This is true also for recurring lessons.
-* If they are a student **with no scheduled lesson**, the upcoming lesson will be added and displayed in the address book.
+* If they are a student **with no scheduled lesson**, the upcoming lesson will be added and displayed in the list.
 * The `LESSONDATE` refers to the date of the lesson to be added.
 It follows a strict format of `yyyy-MM-dd`(e.g. `2025-12-22`, note that `2025-12-1` or `2025-2-11` **are considered as wrong formats** because your month and date must be **in two characters**).
 The start date of the lesson is only considered valid when it is within the range from the **current date where you add the lesson** until **364 days past that current date**.
 This is to prevent unreasonable inputs.
 To check your current date, you can refer to the **right bottom corner** (Sometimes might be different depends on your layout) of your desktop/laptop, we follow the **system time** based on your device.
 * If you want to add a **recurring lesson**, a lesson that refreshes itself after a fixed number of days, you can use the optional `every/` identifier with a **positive integer** to indicate how many days the lesson will automatically update itself to the next date instead of deleting itself.
 When you do not have the `every/` identifier.
 The lesson will be counted as a normal lesson, which automatically deletes itself after the date of the lesson has passed.
 * See the [FAQ section](#faq) if you want to specify the hour of the lesson

 Examples:
-* `list` followed by `addLesson 2 d/2025-12-20` add the 2nd person's upcoming lesson and displays it in the address book.
+* `list` followed by `addLesson 2 d/2025-12-20` add the 2nd person's upcoming lesson and displays it in the list.
-* `find Betsy` followed by `addLesson 1 d/2025-12-27` adds the 1st person's lesson and displays it in the address book.
+* `find Betsy` followed by `addLesson 1 d/2025-12-27` adds the 1st person's lesson and displays it in the list.

 ### Cancel a lesson : `cancelLesson`